rcslab/aurora-bench/README.md

  * 4 x Intel 900P Optane SSD (250 GiB each, 1 TiB Total) for the Aurora host
  * 10 Gbps NICs (we tested with X722 NICs) on all machine
  * 6 hosts for redis/YCSB and memcached/mutilate benchmarks (1 for Aurora, 5 for clients)

+WARNING: Our benchmarks scripts require either 2 or 4 NVMe disks to run.
+Slower storage might lead to system instability that can be resolved by reducing the checkpoint rate or by using VM mode described below.

 Please see https://www.freebsd.org/releases/12.1R/hardware/ for hardware compatibility.
 The paper version of Aurora is based off of FreeBSD 12.1